 INSTRUCTIONS TO AUTHORS

 Only original papers written in English will be considered.
 Manuscripts must be word-processed on a computer using one of the following formats only: WORD6, WORD7, or RICH TEXT FORMAT (.rtf).
 Do NOT use the ENDNOTES feature of WORD.
 The entire MS. must be in plain text with no special formatting.
 Do NOT include tables or graphics.
 MSS. must be double-spaced.
-Authors are requested to email an attached file to: firstname.lastname@example.org and to include the author's full name, postal mailing address and phone number.
-For those without email: the manuscript must be submitted in triplicate along with a diskette in one of the above formats and sent to: Editor, JEWISH BIBLE QUARTERLY, POB 29002, Jerusalem, Israel.
+Authors are requested to email an attached file to: email@example.com and to include the author's full name, postal mailing address, phone number and a short, 2-3 line biographical sketch.
 A printed page in the JBQ is approximately 34 lines long, with approximately 80 characters to a line.
 Thus, the submitted MS. should be no longer than 12 pages.
 There are no page charges.

-REFERENCES should be cited consecutively in the text as superscript numerals and listed on the last page in numerical order.
+REFERENCES should be cited consecutively in the text as superscript numerals (raised 3 points) and listed on the last page in numerical order.
 Each reference should contain, in order, the following: JOURNAL ARTICLE: Author (initial of first name, last name), "Title of article" (in quotation marks, lower case), Title of Periodical in italics, vol. # (year of publication) inclusive page numbers.
 Example: S. Bakon, "Biblical Monotheism: Some of its Implications" Jewish Bible Quarterly 19 (1990) pp. 83-91.
 BOOK: Author (initial of first name, last name), Title of Book in italics, (place of publication: Publisher, year of publication) p. #.
 Example: N. Sarna, JPS Torah Commentary: Genesis (Philadelphia: Jewish Publication Society, 1989) p.
-330.
+330. To check proper formatting, see examples of the most recent issue of the journal on http://jbq.jewishbible.org

 The following transliteration guidelines, though non-academic, are simple and widely accepted: